Skip to content ↓

 Computing

-* To teach phonics in Key Stage 1, we use daily phonics sessions linked to Rhino Readers reading materials.
+* * To teach phonics in Key Stage 1, we use the Twinkl Phonics scheme and Rhino readers.
 These are organised systematically and carefully matched to the child’s phonic stage, to ensure that all of our children develop the skills they need to become fluent and confident readers.

-**To teach reading in Key Stage 1, the children are taught the sounds they need to decode words and read texts that are linked closely to their phonic knowledge.
-Alongside daily phonics sessions, we read the children a wide selection of engaging and entertaining real books to inspire in them a love of reading and develop their language and understanding.
+**To teach reading in Key Stage 1, the children learn the sounds they need to decode words and read texts that are linked closely to their phonic knowledge.
+Alongside daily phonics sessions, the children participate in guided reading sessions to focus on their comprehension skills.
+They are encouraged to become reading VIPERS and focus on the key objectives of Vocabulary, Inference, Prediction, Explanation, Retrieval and Sequencing.
+We read the children a wide selection of engaging and entertaining real books to inspire in them a love of reading and develop their language and understanding.

 *If you require additional information relating to our school curriculum, please ask at the school office or the class teacher.